LizCodeStories/Birthday-game/README.md

 ## This game is dedicated to my brother Josh, Happy Birthday Josh
 Written in JavaScript, HTML5, and CSS3
 ## Play this game
-Want to play this game, feel free fee [try](https://lizsalako.github.io/Birthday-game/)!
+Want to play this game, feel free free [try](https://lizsalako.github.io/Birthday-game/)!